 It’s important to understand that the mediator does NOT represent either party.
-Their primary goal is to facilitate agreement – NOT to protect you from being taken advantage of or advocate on your behalf.
+Their primary goal is to facilitate agreement – not to protect you from being taken advantage of or advocate on your behalf.

 That’s why it’s almost always a good idea to work with a consulting attorney that can look out for your interests.

 The benefits of mediation

 There are lots of good reasons to consider using mediation when you’re going through a divorce: